OborotovMikhail/mipt-mpi/Lab2_DefiniteIntegral/README.md

 ## Main task

 With the help of pthread, it is necessary to make a program that will calculate a definite integral of sin(1/x) function in the limit from a certain positive real number to some larger positive real number.
 It is necessary to balance the solution - the task execution time on all threads should be the same.
-So, the integration steps must be dynamic.

 [:arrow_up: Back to contents](#Contents)